Anthony Jones has a broad practice in commercial law, international arbitration, public and human rights law, and public international law.

 - T-677/17 ClientEarth v European Commission (General Court of the EU, 2018) – acting as sole counsel in the EU General Court in a challenge to the European Commission’s revised diesel emissions framework raising the compliance of EU law with the EU’s public international law obligations under the UN Aarhus Convention.

 Qualifications & Memberships

 Anthony holds a BA in Law with First Class Honours and prizes from University College, Oxford.
 He also holds an MA and BA in Classical Chinese with First Class Honours and the University Medal (first in year) from the University of Sydney, and a Diploma in Chinese from Beijing Yuyan Daxue (University of Languages and Cultures).
 Anthony was ranked Outstanding on the BPTC, for which he held the top scholarship from Middle Temple.

-Before coming to the bar, Anthony was a special advisor to the Attorney-General of New South Wales, the Australian Foreign Minister, and Premier of New South Wales.
+Prior to coming to the bar, Anthony worked for five years in the civil service in Australia, acting as special advisor to the former Australian Foreign Minister and Premier of New South Wales, and the former Attorney-General of New South Wales.